Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

     /* initdal value of a is {0, 0, 0, 0, 0, 0, 0, O, 0, 0} */
 ```

-1t’s illegal for an initializer to be completely empty, so we’ve put a single 0 inside the braces.
+1t's illegal for an initializer to be completely empty, so we've put a single 0 inside the braces.
 It's also illegal for an initializer to be longer than the array it initializes.

 If an initializer is present, the length of the array may be omitted: